 Linda Cliatt-Wayman – How to fix a broken school?
 Lead fearlessly, love hard

 In this talk, Linda Cliatt-Wyaman reflects upon her first day as a principal at one of the lower-performing schools in a district of Philadelphia.
-One student had some words for her which made her realise where the problem really lay, and inspired throughout her career.
-Since then she has gone to several other school and in some cases, had to literally rebuild them from scratch.
+One student had some words for her which made her realise where the problem really lay and inspired throughout her career.
+Since then she has gone to several other schools and in some cases, had to literally rebuild them from scratch.
 The hardest to rebuild were, of course, the students themselves, most of whom came from poor and troubled families.
-In her speech she talks about what approach and methods she used to turn their lives around and give them hope for a better future.
+In her speech, she talks about what approach and methods she used to turn their lives around and give them hope for a better future.

 Anant Agarwal – Why massively open online courses (still) matter